lanavdove/green-leaf-footprints/README.md

 -- Please insert the GET, POST, PATCH endpoints --

 ### Known Bugs and Future Development
+The heatmap made through Tableau does not appear on the right corner of the Project page when deployed through Heroku.
+We anticipate having ocassional problems with heroku such as load time.
+Some of our interactive visuals have a lot of data to display and therefore sometimes take a long time to load as well.

 ## Contributing
 * Lana Dove